 Section 1: Procurement

-All purchases of the library must be approved by the Director (or his/her designee) and the Fiscal Officer (and his/her designee), except in situations (as described later in this policy) where Board approval is necessary before making the purchase.
+All purchases of the library must be approved by the Executive Director (or their designee) and the Chief Fiscal Officer (or their designee), except in situations (as described later in this policy) where Board approval is necessary before making the purchase.

 Library staff are expected to use reasonable diligence in finding the best prices for all goods and services obtained for the library.